Topological generation of simple algebraic groups: Introduction

 \begin{remk} Note that if $\dim V < \dim G$, then the generic stabilizer is clearly positive dimensional.
 Here we highlight some interesting examples with $\dim V > \dim G$. \begin{itemize} \item[{\rm (a)}] Let $G = \SL(W) = \SL_n(k)$ and $V = \Sym^2(W) \oplus \Sym^2(W)$ with $p \ne 2$, so

-Here the generic stabilizer is equal to the intersection of two generic conjugates of the orthogonal subgroup ${\rm SO}(W)$, which is an elementary abelian $2$-group of rank $n-1$ (see \cite[Theorem 8]{BGS}). \item[{\rm (b)}] If $G=\Sp(W)= \Sp_n(k)$ and we take $V$ to be the direct sum of $n-1$ copies of $W$, then $\dim V = n(n-1)$ and the generic stabilizer is positive dimensional, while $\dim G = n(n+1)/2$ is approximately $\frac{1}{2}\dim V$. \item[{\rm (c)}] If $G=\SO(W) = \SO_n(k)$, $p \ne 2$ and $V=L(\omega_2)$ is the nontrivial composition factor of $\Sym^2(W)$, then the generic stabilizer is a nontrivial elementary abelian $2$-group. \end{itemize} \end{remk}
+Here the generic stabilizer is equal to the intersection of two generic conjugates of the orthogonal subgroup ${\rm SO}(W)$, which is an elementary abelian $2$-group of rank $n-1$ (see \cite[Theorem 8]{BGS}). \item[{\rm (b)}] If $G=\Sp(W)= \Sp_n(k)$ and we take $V$ to be the direct sum of $n-1$ copies of $W$, then $\dim V = n(n-1)$ and the generic stabilizer is positive dimensional.
+Indeed, if $G$ fixes a generic point of $V$, then it acts trivially on a hyperplane of $W$ and hence fixes the $1$-dimensional radical $R$ of this hyperplane.
+The stabilizer of $R$ is a maximal parabolic subgroup $P = QL$, where the unipotent radical $Q$ is the subgroup of $P$ which acts trivially on the hyperplane $R^{\perp}$.
+So the generic stabilizer is $Q$, which has dimension $2n-1$. \item[{\rm (c)}] If $G=\SO(W) = \SO_n(k)$, $p \ne 2$ and $V=L(\omega_2)$ is the nontrivial composition factor of $\Sym^2(W)$, then the generic stabilizer is a nontrivial elementary abelian $2$-group. \end{itemize} \end{remk}

 By combining Theorem \ref{t:main3} with \cite[Theorem A]{GG1}, we obtain the following corollary.
 Recall that $p$ is \emph{special} for a simple algebraic group $G$ if $p=3$ and $G=G_2$, or if $p=2$ and $G$ is of type $B_n$, $C_n$ or $F_4$.
 Let $\mathfrak{g}$ be the Lie algebra of $G$, with derived subalgebra $[\mathfrak{g},\mathfrak{g}]$.